alfian-putra/python-design-pattern/README.md

 # Welcome to Design Pattern in Python Repository

 This repository is a documentation of design pattern that implemented in python.
-Some of the code come from [this course](https://www.udemy.com/course/design-patterns-python/).
 I made an sort explanation to make it easily to understand.

 This project containing ( :white_check_mark: ):
 1. [Creational Design pattern](./1_creational-patterns/README.md)